 A recent fashion trend report by fashion magazine Elle.com included these styles as among the most au courant: dark romantic florals, plaid, the color red, bell sleeves and embellished boots.
 Fortunately, all are showing up at The Outlet Shoppes of the Bluegrass.

-“Stores where you can find ‘the look for less’ include Saks Fifth Avenue Off 5th, H&M, Ann Taylor Factory Store, Banana Republic Factory Store, Nine West and Gap Outlet,” said Amy Duke, marketing director.
+“Stores where you can find ‘the look for less’ include H&M, Ann Taylor Factory Store, Banana Republic Factory Store, Nine West and Gap Outlet,” said Amy Duke, marketing director.

 Kentucky’s only designer outlet mall, with more than 100 choice shops, just keeps getting better.
-Recently two new stores opened at The Outlet Shoppes: American lifestyle brand Tory Burch and True Religion, known for its premium denim signature jeans as well as active wear and accessories.
+The newest store that has opened at The Outlet Shoppes: American lifestyle brand Tory Burch.

 Another two designer retail darlings will be added to The Outlet Shoppes’ directory when these shops open their doors: iconic global lifestyle brand Calvin Klein and Le Creuset, a store known for inspiring and empowering people everywhere to make joy through cooking.

 Crafting the next generation of high-end heritage distilled spirits and foods is Jeptha Creed Distillery, a gorgeous venue that offers tours, tastings of its bourbon, vodka and moonshine and Friday night Jammin’ at Jeptha concerts.

 Come for outstanding live music accompanied by delicious food truck noshes and craft cocktails from the Jeptha Creed bar.
 At the Farm to Table Dinners, scheduled throughout the year, enjoy 4-course small plate dinners created by high-profile chefs and paired with cocktails crafted with Jeptha Creed spirits.